Meeting the Challenges of Cancer Survivorship

 The American Cancer Society has included a list of statements in their booklet "Distress in People with Cancer" that can help someone with cancer determine whether they might need professional assistance managing their distress.
 By rating their experience in each area, the level of distress they are experiencing can be ascertained.
 An example is "I have been irritable or unusually angry and I have not controlled it well."
 The person answering would rate their experience on a scale from one to five and would be able to see if they have several fours and fives (higher scores = higher distress) which would strongly indicate a need for professional assistance.

 Health care providers have a variety of tools available to screen for distress and determine the source and type of this distress.
 One such tool is the "Distress Thermometer and Problems List."
 This simple tool combines rating distress on a scale of one to ten and checking off areas of concern in a variety of areas.
 When used, this tool can encourage open communication about distress and pinpoint the source and potential remedies and resources available.
-Referrals can be made to the social worker, dietician, physical therapist and/or chaplain to better address a patient's distress.
+Referrals can be made to the social worker, dietitian, physical therapist and/or chaplain to better address a patient's distress.

 Once distress is identified and referrals are made, a plan to address the practical, social, emotional and psychological concerns should be then incorporated in the overall treatment plan.
 Fortunately, there are many resources available for help.